Extraction

 Challenge

-Mining3 is working with in situ recovery (ISR) mining specialists, Environmental Copper Recovery (ECR), on a Commonwealth Government CRC-P (Cooperative Research Centre) grant which will fund a 2.5-year research program to better understand and resolve key ISR mining challenges— particularly in relation to environmental, social and economic impacts.
+Mining3 partnered with in situ recovery (ISR) exploration/mining specialists, EnviroCopper (ECL), on a Commonwealth Government CRC-P (Cooperative Research Centre – Project) grant, which funded a 3-year research program from 2018 to 2021 to better understand and resolve key ISR mining challenges— particularly in relation to environmental, social and economic impacts.

 Research